cjcela/pcie-info/README.md

 and shows the standard PCI configuration space information for each device on the file /proc/pcie_info

+This is a nice small demo of how to create /proc entries and how to access PCI device information, including configuration space data.

 Similar information can be obtained using lspci, but lspci will not show all the actual hex values for each configuration register; the raw configuration information of a known device (in the example below, device with PCI address